-U.S. Track & Field Athlete, Berry, Accepts Sanction for Rule Violation
+U.S. Taekwondo Athlete, Howe II, Accepts Sanction for Anti-Doping Rule Violation

 U.S. Anti-Doping Agency (USADA)